librato/collectd-librato/README.md

 <https://github.com/indygreg/collectd/commit/31bc4bc67f9ae12fb593e18e0d3649e5d4fa13f2>),
 you will likely dispatch wrong values to Librato Metrics.

-## Collectd 4.10.3 on EL5 ImportError
+## Collectd on Redhat ImportError

-Using the plugin with collectd on EPEL5 on RHEL or CentOS 5.x may produce the following error:
+Using the plugin with collectd on Redhat-based distributions (RHEL, CentOS, Fedora) may produce the following error:

     Jul 20 14:54:38 mon0 collectd[2487]: plugin_load_file: The global flag is not supported, libtool 2 is required for this.
     Jul 20 14:54:38 mon0 collectd[2487]: python plugin: Error importing module "collectd_librato".